-Ipek Candan Snyder is counsel in the Mergers and Acquisitions Practice Group, and is resident in the New York office.
-Ipek focuses on the representation of corporate clients in connection with domestic and global mergers and acquisitions, private equity transactions, divestitures, restructurings, reorganizations, and joint ventures in a broad range of industries, including power, oil & gas, aerospace and defense, consumer products, food, technology, healthcare and entertainment.
+Ipek Candan Snyder is a partner in the Mergers & Acquisitions Practice Group, and is resident in the New York office.
+Ipek focuses on the representation of corporate clients in connection with domestic and global mergers and acquisitions, private equity transactions, divestitures, restructurings, reorganizations, and joint ventures in a broad range of industries, including power (renewables and conventional), infrastructure, telecommunications, oil & gas and industrials.
 Ipek has also advised clients on general corporate and corporate governance matters, and offerings of debt and equity securities, both public and private placements.

-Macquarie Infrastructure Corporation in its sale of Bayonne Energy Center, a power generation facility in Bayonne, New Jersey; Macquarie Infrastructure Corporation in its sale of Bayonne Energy Center, a power generation facility in Bayonne, New Jersey;
+Macquarie Infrastructure Corporation in its sale of Bayonne Energy Center, a power generation facility in Bayonne, New Jersey.

 Cogentrix Energy Power Management, LLC, a portfolio company of The Carlyle Group, in its sale of Red Oak Power, LLC, the US-based owner and operator of combined cycle electricity generating facility, to Morgan Stanley Infrastructure Inc.

-The Houston Rockets and its owner Mr. Leslie Alexander in connection with the US$2.2 billion sale of the team and rights to the Toyata Center in Houston to Tilman Fertitta.
+The Houston Rockets and its owner Mr. Leslie Alexander in connection with the US$2.2 billion sale of the team and rights to the Toyota Center in Houston to Tilman Fertitta.

-China Three Gorges Corporation in its US$1.2 billion acquisition of Duke Energy's assets in Brazil.
+China Three Gorges Corporation in its US$1.2 billion acquisition of Duke Energy's hydroelectric assets in Brazil.

 DIP administrative agent and DIP arrangers in the chapter 11 cases of SunEdison, Inc. and its affiliates, a global renewable energy company headquartered in the U.S., including in connection with SunEdison's sales of companies and assets globally.